telerik/report-server-docs/user-management/users.md

     -   *Specific Data Connection* - the permission applies to a specific data connection

+    -   *All Tasks* - the permission applies to all tasks

+    -   *Specific Task* - the permission applies to a specific task

 -   **Target**

 The scope target depends on the selected scope: